 - Official transcripts from each law school attended should be forwarded to: Graduate Tax Office,1420 N. Charles St. Baltimore, MD 21201 Rm: AL 1112 (UBalt Law school graduates do not need to submit transcripts).

 - A letter of recommendation evaluating your potential for success in the program is accepted but not required.

 Application deadlines are as follows:

-Before applying, international applicants and those with undergraduate or law degrees from schools outside the U.S. should contact the Diversity and Culture Center at the University of Baltimore.
-This office has responsibility for obtaining visas and providing other necessary information.
+Before applying, international applicants and those with undergraduate or law degrees from schools outside the United States should contact the International Services Office at the University.
+This office is responsible for obtaining visas and providing other necessary information.

-Applicants, including U.S. citizens, who earned their undergraduate or law degree at an institution outside the U.S. must arrange, at their own expense, to have their academic records evaluated on a course-by-course basis by a US credentials evaluation service.
+Applicants, including U.S. citizens, who earned their undergraduate or law degree at an institution outside the United States must arrange, at their own expense, to have their academic records evaluated on a course-by-course basis by a U.S. credentials evaluation service.
 The applicant is responsible for providing this evaluation to the Graduate Tax Program Office.

 Applicants for whom English is a second language must take the Test of English as a Foreign Language.
 The Supplemental International Applicant Information Sheet and information about credential evaluation are available from the International Student Advisor at 410.837.4756.
 The admission decision cannot be made until all necessary information has been received by the International Services Office.

 For Students in the LLM in Taxation and Post-J.D.
 Certificate in Family Law